zupo/tutorial/README.md

 Need to keep history of your objects so you can tell who changed what and when?
 See the [exploration/sqlalchemy-continuum](https://github.com/zupo/tutorial/tree/exploration/sqlalchemy-continuum) branch of this repo.

+## Worflows for SQLAlchemy models

+Need Plone/Kotty/repoze_workflow style Finite-State-Machine support for your models??
+See the [exploration/sqlalchemy-continuum](https://github.com/zupo/tutorial/tree/exploration/sqlalchemy-fsm) branch of this repo.

 # References

 * https://github.com/Pylons/pyramid-cookiecutter-starter/issues/69